mintproject/mic/docs/usage.md

 **What happens if I submit my model metadata twice?**

-Right not MIC does not support editing model metadata.
+Right now MIC does not support editing model metadata.
 If you submit the same model metadata twice, you will create two entries in the catalog.
 We are working to support this feature.